cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

     17      }
     18  };

-1. Every glow program starts with the #lang glow identification
+1. Every Glow program starts with the #lang glow identification
 2. We know that two actors, A and B (Alice and Bob), are going to participate in this contract
-3.  coinFlip requires to know the amount each player is going to bet to get started.
+3.  coinFlip needs to know the amount each player is going to bet to get started.
 4. Alice needs to be assured that there is a state where she can win.
 Ie. `assert!` makes sure that the program can reach the label `A_wins`
 5. Alice draws random numbers between 0 and 2<sup>256</sup>.
 Approx. 78 decimal digits.
-6. Alice stores in the commitment value the Digest of the random number she generated.
+6. Alice stores in the commitment value the digest of the random number she generated.
-7. She publishes her commitment in the blockchain and deposits her wager.
+7. She publishes her commitment on the blockchain and deposits her wager.

-Now is Bob's turn
+Now it is Bob's turn:

-8. Bob makes sure that it's possible to get to the `B_wins` label to know that he can win.
+8. Bob makes sure that it is possible to get to the `B_wins` label to know that he can win.
-9. Bob flips a coin. i.e., Draw a random number between 0 and 2<sup>256</sup>.
+9. Bob flips a coin. i.e., draws a random number between 0 and 2<sup>256</sup>.
-10. Bob publishes the coin that he flipped and deposits his wager
+10. Bob publishes the coin that he flipped and deposits his wager.
 11. Alice publishes the coin that she threw.
 12. We `verify!` that the commitment matches the coin that she threw.
 13. By doing a bitwise XOR of the random numbers thrown by Alice and Bob, we find that they match
 14. Alice wins and withdraws two times the wager
-15. but, If the `xor` doesn't match, Bob wins and
+15. However, If the `xor` doesn't match, Bob wins
-16. Gets double the bet.
+16. In addition, Bob gets double the bet.

 ## Lessons learned